fratambot/api-template/README.md

 ## Configuration
 You have to set up the following environment variables in the `.env` file because thay are **required** by `docker-compose.yml`:

-* `TARGET_ENV`: choose between `development` or `production`; In development mode additional deps will be installed in the image.
+* `TARGET_ENV`: choose between `development` or `production`; in development mode additional deps will be installed in the image.
-* `NOTEBOOKS_FOLDER`: put the absolute path to a folder on your machine where you want to retrieve and store the Jupyter notebooks you create and save in the notebooks folder in docker.
+* `NOTEBOOKS_FOLDER`: put the **absolute path** to a folder on your machine where you want to retrieve and store the Jupyter notebooks you create and save in the docker notebooks folder.

 ## Usage
 * Use `make start` to run the service